PS Form 3624: Nonprofit Mailing Application

-USPS non-profit mailing authorization is available to organizations that meet specific criteria established by the Domestic Mail Manual (DMM).
-Eligible organization types include:
+USPS nonprofit mailing authorization is available to organizations that meet specific criteria in the USPS Domestic Mail Manual Part 703.
+Eligible organization types:

 501(c)(3) charitable organizations